 Alas the new layout of Trend Magazine Online™ has become a reality!
 Our site has been up for quite some time; however, we have decided to redesign our format to one that more resembles a print publication while providing continuous updates and fresh new content.

-Technology has certainly changed immensely since our printed publication was shelved after the Summer 1993 edition.
+Technology has certainly changed immensely since our printed publication was shelved after the Spring 1993 edition.
 For instance, producing a full color photograph on the front cover required an expensive process called color separation.
 This process would involve an additional printer/person who possessed a very expensive camera that would produce four sheets of film -- one for each basic color.
 Each basic color then required a separate metal plate to print your four color photo.
 The entire composition would sometimes take several days to complete and could cost as much as $500.00 or more for one cover photo.
 Today this process is available at the click of a mouse and can be performed in seconds by a computer that costs less than the cost of producing one full color photo.